Lim Yew Hock: Political involvement in the Federation

+Disappearance in Australia and return

 During his term of office in Canberra, Australia, he was reported missing on 11 June 1966.
 A reporter in Sydney claimed to have seen Lim taking a domestic flight to Sydney, with the alias of 'Hawk'.
 There were also rumours that he patronised the Paradise Club in Kings Cross, New South Wales and Sandra Nelson, a 19-year-old stripper was his all-time favourite.
 However, Lim's exact whereabouts were unknown, and the police failed to get in touch with Nelson.

 The Australian police conducted a large-scale search on Lim; the Malaysian Government deployed an envoy to Australia to find his whereabouts, while his wife and two of his daughters also flew there to aid in the search.
 In an interview by Australian televisions, Lim's wife, in tears, asked for her husband's early return.
 On the other hand, the envoy from the Malaysian Government said that Lim was probably "wounded from stumbling upon a stone, and might be currently under care from someone with unknown identity".
 While in the Malaysian capital Kuala Lumpur, Prime Minister Tunku Abdul Rahman spoke to the Australian reporters over the telephone, calling for Lim to show up; The Tunku said, "My friend, come back, I will welcome you, and am willing to let bygones be bygones."